 Jisc is the UK's national expert body on the use of digital technology in education and research.
 An educational charity, it works closely with the university, college, and cultural sectors.
-For ten months in 2013 and 2014, Jisc and Wikimedia UK jointly funded Dr Martin Poulter, with office support from the University of Bristol, to bring the worlds of academia and Wikimedia closer together.
-This 'Wikimedia Jisc that could be used in future outreach work.
+For ten months in 2013 and 2014, Jisc and Wikimedia UK jointly funded Martin Poulter, with office support from the University of Bristol, to bring the worlds of academia and Wikimedia closer together.
+This 'Wikimedia Jisc Ambassador' project, similar to a Wikimedian in Residence, promised an immense potential to build influence for the movement in the UK university sector.

+The project's events have included three public editathons, seven workshops for university staff, and other events to promote understanding of Wikimedia among academics and managers.
+We have also focused on writing documentation that could be used in the future outreach work.
 From individual case studies and reports to an online handbook on "the wiki way of working", Jisc's advice to its partners now shows how Wikimedia can publicise research, promote learning and share digital content.

-Ambassador' project, similar to a Wikimedian in Residence, promised an immense potential to build influence for the movement in the UK university sector.

-The project's events have included three public editathons, seven workshops for university staff, and other events to promote understanding of Wikimedia among academics and managers.
-We have also focused on writing documentation